Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

 Some examples of ads for sunglasses in U.S. newspapers from the 19th and early 20th century.
 Take a look at the model on the right.
 Now that’s what steampunk sunglasses should look like!

-In the first centuries of the existence of glasses, lenses were round.
-Between 1810 and 1830, the oval, lighter glasses, became the most popular style in America.
-Then it was the turn of rectangular and octagonal glasses in the 1840s, until oval shaped spectacles came back in vogue in the 1850s.
+In the earliest centuries of eyewear, lenses were almost exclusively round.
+Between 1810 and 1830, lighter oval spectacles became particularly popular in America.
+Rectangular and octagonal frames followed in the 1840s, before oval shapes returned to fashion in the 1850s.

 Fashion sunglasses of Victorian times